recursivefunk/blockflow/README.md

 # Rundown

 Yet another documentation generator.
-This one, however, uses custom annotations to place emphasis on event documenting driven/streaming APIs.
+This one, however, uses custom annotations to place emphasis on event-driven/streaming APIs.

 ```
 /**